zainasir/edgeslam/README.md

   devices and make sure both devices have the same Boost version.

 * Our testing setup:
-  * We mostly run Edge-SLAM using the RGB-D/Stereo dataset using the ROS examples.
+  * We run Edge-SLAM using the RGB-D/Stereo dataset using the ROS examples.
   * Ubuntu 18.04 LTS.
   * OpenCV 3.4.2.
   * Boost 1.65.1.